 Procedure: At first, the dentist makes the tooth surface rough and applies an acclimatizing liquid so that bonding material easily adjusts/adapts to the affected tooth.
 After that, the dentist applies tooth-colored composite resin and it is then molded to the wanted shape.
 Then, the bonded material is hardened with the help of a laser or ultraviolet light.
 When the material becomes hard, the dentist trims, polishes and shapes it so that it becomes in accordance with the remaining teeth surface.

 Duration of procedure: The duration of teeth bonding treatment is around 30 – 60 minutes for one tooth.

 How long does bonding material last?

-What are the benefits of teeth bonding treatment?
+What benefits will teeth bonding treatment provide?

 Apart from strengthening the teeth and brightens the smile, here are some other benefits of bonding on teeth:

 - It is one of the simplest and cost-effective procedures of cosmetic dentistry.

 - It is performed in one visit to the dentist, unlike dental veneers and dental crowns.